Sherry L. Hamby

 B.S., M.A., College of William and Mary; Ph.D., University of North Carolina

-Sherry Hamby is a Research Professor of Psychology at Sewanee, the University of the South.
-She teaches Psychology of Gender and Psychology of Violence, and supervises student research on violence and victimization.
-She is the Principal Investigator of a grant from the John Templeton Foundation that focuses on the Laws of Life Essay Contest and is conducted from the Life Paths Research Program here on campus.
+A clinical psychologist, she has worked for more than 20 years on the problem of violence, including front-line crisis intervention for domestic and other violence, involvement in grassroots domestic violence organizations, therapy with trauma survivors, and research on many forms of violence.
+She is the Principal Investigator of a grant from the John Templeton Foundation that focuses on the Laws of Life Essay program and is conducted from the Life Paths Research Program here on campus.

-Research co-authored with Sewanee students has been presented at the International Family Violence and Child Victimization Research Conference in New Hampshire and the Southeastern Psychological Association annual conference.
-Student co-authors at professional conferences have included Chetna Chandrasekaran (C '11), Amy Jackson (C '09), Laura Logan (C '12), Daniel McKelvey (C '09), Kaki Nix (C '10), Jordan Rothschild (C '12), Lucy Taylor (C '10), and Ann Thomasson (C '09).
-With Amy Jackson, she published an article on perceptions of dating violence (Hamby & Jackson, 2010, Sex Roles).
-Kaki Nix (C '10) was co-author on a publication about Swiss dating violence prevention (Hamby, Nix, De Puy, & Monnier, 2012, Violence & Victims).
-Caroline Lindemuth (C '12) took the lead on a paper appearing in Modern Psychological Studies.
+Most recently, in March, 2014, 7 current or former Sewanee students presented at the Southeastern Psychological Association conference in Nashville: Jessica Deimler C ’14, Dean Hayes C ’11, Daniel McKelvey C ’10, Obianuju Okonkwo C ’15, A. Jordan Rothschild C ’12, Lindsey Thomas C ’11, and Marcela Weber C ’13.
+With Amy Jackson C ’09, she published an article on perceptions of dating violence (Hamby & Jackson, 2010, Sex Roles).
+Kaki Nix (C ’10) was co-author on a publication about Swiss dating violence prevention (Hamby, Nix, De Puy, & Monnier, 2012, Violence & Victims).
+Caroline Lindemuth (C ’12) took the lead on a paper appearing in Modern Psychological Studies.
+Other Sewanee students currently have manuscripts under review.

 Dr. Hamby lives in Sewanee, TN with her husband, Dr. Bardi (also in the Psychology Department) and two children.